DayZ (video game): Post-release updates

 In 2019, Bohemia Interactive released the 1.06 update.
 The update introduced the bear, 4 new firearms, the fishing mechanic, and the second official map, Livonia.
-Livonia is a fictional, landlocked, polish-speaking country based off the Czech Republic, including its topography and climate.
-The map first released as a DLC costing $30, but was later made free for all players that owned the base game and the price of DayZ as a whole would increase to $49.99 from $40.
+Livonia is a fictional, landlocked, Polish-speaking country based on the Czech Republic, including its topography and climate.
+The map first released as a DLC costing $30, but was later made free for all players that owned the base game and the price of DayZ as a whole would increase from $40 to $49.99.

 In 2024, Bohemia Interactive released the DayZ Frostline update and the third official map to the game, Sakhal.
 The Frostline update itself included a greater emphasis on the world temperature's effect on players throughout every map, including reworking the thermal comfort system and the need to thaw frozen food or allowing it to cool off before eating.
 Certain clothing items were given variants of differing insulation and style, with Sakhal spawning higher insulation and snow-oriented camouflage patterns of certain clothing.
 Livonia's loot economy was altered to contain summer clothing and lower insulation, and Chernarus remained a mix of both higher and lower insulation clothing.
 The common cold was reworked, allowing the disease to progress into pneumonia, which can be fatal if ignored.
 Heavy metal poisoning was also added as a hazard of eating unfiltered snow on the ground of Sakhal.
 Three new animals were added, the hare, the fox, and the reindeer.
 The new map Sakhal is set in a volcanic polar archipelago, with the climate frozen and most areas heavily wooded.
 Ice sheets surround most of the ocean around the island.
 Wells were replaced with water springs in the map's villages, and hot springs are also scattered throughout.

 In June 2025, Bohemia Interactive announced the planned release of the Badlands update, introducing the fourth official map, the Nasdara Province.
 The area is located in the western parts of Takistan, a fictional country created by Bohemia Interactive for the ArmA series.
 The new map surpasses Chernarus in size, becoming the largest official DayZ map at 267 km^{2}.
 The map will be priced below $25 and is planned for release in 2026.